Thunderbolts (comics): Luke Cage's Thunderbolts

 A brand new team of Thunderbolts appears in the aftermath of "Siege" as seen during the Heroic Age storyline.

 Captain Steve Rogers brings Luke Cage to the Raft to assemble a new team of Thunderbolts that will not be related to the ones that Norman Osborn previously assembled and rather be criminals who work towards redemption again.
 They recruit Ghost (who betrayed Osborn), Moonstone (despite objections by long-standing member Songbird), Juggernaut (who is vouched for by Professor X), Crossbones (who is supposed to gravitate the rest of the Thunderbolts to Cage), and Man-Thing (who serves as the Thunderbolts' mode of transportation).
 No longer wearing a costume and now stuck in a wheelchair, U.S. Agent is appointed the new warden of the Raft.
 During their first training session, Luke Cage is attacked by Baron Helmut Zemo, who declares that he will take leadership of the Thunderbolts.
 He tells the Thunderbolts that they can serve him if they can escape from the Raft.
 Though Crossbones is more than willing to oblige, the rest are suspicious.
 As it turns out, it was a setup to test the team and the Raft's security measures.
 They are then deployed to deal with a group of Asgardian trolls.

 After killing two of the trolls and capturing the third (who turned out to be a girl named Gunna who was raised by trolls), the group is reprimanded by Cage for the death of the two trolls.
 The Thunderbolts are sent out to search for a group of missing S.H.I.E.L.D. agents, who turn out to be mutated by the Terrigen Mist.

 After slaying the mutated S.H.I.E.L.D. agents and sealing off the cave, the Thunderbolts return to the Raft for a check-up.
 The check-up reveals that Crossbones has not been mutated by the Terrigen Mist and that MACH-V will be out for weeks.
 The facility is soon visited by the staff and students of Avengers Academy.
 After getting Thunderbolts introduced to the students, the prison's power grid suddenly shut down due to an EMP, allowing the Raft's inmates to escape.
 Together with Warden Walker (U.S. Agent) and the staff of Avengers Academy, the Thunderbolts manage to detain all escaped prisoners.
 Some of Hank Pym's students attempted to get to Norman Osborn, so Luke Cage reprimands them.

-During the Shadowland storyline, the Thunderbolts are assigned with rescuing a young boy who is held prisoner by the Hand, and bringing down their stronghold.
+During the Shadowland storyline, the Thunderbolts are assigned to rescue a young boy who is held prisoner by the Hand, and bring down their stronghold.
 While fighting the ninjas, Fixer is stabbed, while Songbird is taken down, giving Moonstone the opportunity to do things her way.